Beiyang government: Duan Qirui and the beginning of the Warlord Era (1916–1920)

-His opponents disagreed claiming that under Duan's argument, he should resign as the premier's position cannot exist independently from parliament.
+His opponents, including President Feng, disagreed, claiming that, under Duan's argument, he should resign, as the position of premier could not exist independently from parliament.
 Sun Yat-sen and his followers moved to Guangzhou to set up a rival government under the Constitutional Protection Movement with the backing of the Yunnan clique and the Old Guangxi clique.
 A rump of the old parliament held an extraordinary session.

 The Beiyang government declared war on the Central Powers in August 1917 and began sending labor battalions to France and a token force to Siberia.
-Duan took out large loans from Japan, claiming that he planned to build an army of a million men to send to Europe but his rivals knew this army would never leave the country, its true purpose was to crush internal dissent since it existed outside the jurisdiction of the army ministry.
+Duan took out large loans from Japan, claiming that he planned to build an army of a million men to send to Europe but his rivals knew this army would never leave the country: its true purpose was to crush internal dissent, since it existed outside the jurisdiction of the army ministry.
 Meanwhile, the war between the northern and southern governments led to a stalemate as neither side could defeat the other.
 Duan's favoritism in promoting relatives, friends, Anhuites, and proteges to high positions in the military and government caused strong divisions within the Beiyang army.
 His followers became known as the Anhui clique.
 His detractors rallied around President Feng and formed the Zhili clique.
 The Zhili clique favored peaceful negotiations with the south while Duan wanted to conquer it.
 Duan resigned as premier due to the president's interference but his underlings pressured Feng to restore him.